 High Swelling Potential and Alkalinity

 Steel slag has the potential to expand because of the presence of free lime and magnesium oxides.
-In humid environments, the expansion causes heaving pavements and rough, cracked surfaces.
+The expansion causes heaving pavements and rough, cracked surfaces in humid environments.

-It can leach into the soil increasing the soil alkalinity which could risk the biosphere.
+It can leach into the soil, increasing the soil’s alkalinity, which could risk the biosphere.

 How long does a slag driveway last?